hontz1/openwrt/README.md

             option disabled '1'

- 2. edit + add to /etc/config/wireless    , otherwhise the used mac makes the wifi instable.
+ 2. edit + add to wifi-device section in /etc/config/wireless    , otherwhise the used mac makes the wifi instable.

         option macaddr '00:A2:....:38'    ---> use the wlan_mac one from the sticker of your w303v B

-        (maybe disable - option wmm 0 - will improve stability -  + also try  - option htmode 'ht40' -)
+        (maybe disable - option wmm 0 - will improve stability -  + also try  - option htmode 'ht40' -  + select a fixed channel[1-11])